bhctest123/soberlivingappcom-new/src/content/blog/why-more-people-are-opening-sober-living-homes-in-alabama.md

 tags: ["Alabama", "State Certification", "Office Of Certification", "Alabama Department Of Mental Health", "Alabama Alliance For Recovery Residences", "211"]
 featured: false
 image: "/images/blog/why-more-people-are-opening-sober-living-homes-in-alabama.jpg"
-imageAlt: 'Why More People Are Opening Sober Living Homes in Alabama<br/>'
+imageAlt: 'Why More People Are Opening Sober Living Homes in Alabama'
 ---

 Is there a big demand for sober living homes in Alabama?